mozilla/python_mozetl/README.md

-# python_etl
+# Firefox Telemetry Python ETL

-Python ETL jobs for Firefox Telemetry to be scheduled on Airflow.
+This repository is a collection of ETL jobs for Firefox Telemetry.
+These will be scheduled over our instance of Airflow.

+# Appendix
 This project was created with [cookiecutter-python-etl](https://github.com/harterrt/cookiecutter-python-etl).